 - IPS TVs: IPS TVs are the most common type of TV that suffer from image retention.
 Not all IPS TVs have the same degree of image retention though.
 See our table above for comparisons.

 - VA TVs: VA TVs are practically all free of image retention.
-During our testing, none showed up image retention and none were even noticed in our everyday work.

-In any case, whatever the type of TV, image retention is not a permanent problem but more a temporary annoyance.
+In any case, whatever the type of TV, image retention is usually not a permanent problem but more a temporary annoyance.